Dr. M’Gonigle – The Housewives Champion

 At that time great efforts were being made to move people out of the insanitary Victorian slums where infant mortality and Pulmonary Tuberculosis were rife.
 As medical officer, M’Gonigle played his part in advocating, and facilitating, the movement of families from these central Stockton slums to new housing.

-His work struck a chord and his findings influenced housing policy both nationally and internationally and undoubtedly the lives of many thousands of people were saved by his work and was named the ‘Housewives Champion’.
+His work struck a chord and his findings influenced housing policy both nationally and internationally and undoubtedly the lives of many thousands of people were saved by his work and was named the ‘Housewives Champion’ by the Evening Gazette.
 A short film bearing the title ‘One Man’s Story’ was made in 1948, a fitting tribute to a man who did so much for Stockton and the the wider world.

 Did you know… M’Gonigle was given a second nickname by the people of Stockton, ‘The Cigarette Card King’, as he used to distribute cards from his cigarette packets to the children on his rounds, which of course would be frowned upon by public health officials today!